Contact Us: churchofc@stgeorgesdc.org

 https://us02web.zoom.us/j/83714227302?pwd=eEtXaUFQMnBpdHk5eGxRSWlmRnRvdz09

-As many of you know, over the past several years we have worked to preserve our history.
-We completed our oral history project and submitted it to the DC Public Library, and we have spent the last several years turning that work into a documentary film.
+Over the past several years, we at St. George's have worked to preserve our history.
+We completed an oral history project that was submitted to the DC Public Library, and we have spent the last several years turning that work into a documentary film.

-At the same time, St. Columba’s has been doing its own work.
-They looked closely at their historical relationship to St. George’s and how their parish benefited from the sale of St. George's Chapel in Reno City almost 100 years ago.
+At the same time, clergy and parishioners of St. Columba’s Church in Tenleytown have been doing their own work.
+They looked closely at their historical relationship to St. George’s and how their parish benefited from the sale of St. George's Chapel in Washington's Reno City neighborhood almost 100 years ago.
 However, they did not stop with learning that history—they chose to act on it.

-St. Columba’s recently established a Beloved Community Fund, a fund dedicated to repairing harm and building new relationships.
-Through that fund, their vestry has approveda significant financial commitment to St. George’s as an act of reconciliation.
-St. George’s will receive $164,000 from the Beloved Community Fund in four annual installments.
+to repairing harm and building new relationships.
+Through that fund, their vestry has approved a significant financial commitment to St. George’s as an act of reconciliation.
+Our church will receive $164,000 from the Beloved Community Fund in four annual installments.

 This work is about the mission of the Church, as our Catechism teaches on page 855 of the Book of Common Prayer: “The mission of the Church is to restore all people to unity with God and each other in Christ.”
 And how does the Church pursue that mission?
 “As it prays and worships, proclaims the Gospel, and promotes justice, peace, and love.”